dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 It’s best to put all the questions up together.
 The things people say in the discussion will often relate to more than one question – for example, people often mention outcomes for the organisation when they talk about why we’re doing the work.
-With all the sheets up you can add bullet points to the appropriate sheet.
+With all the questions up you can place items under the appropriate question.

-This method works well for groups up to 10 and typically takes 90 minutes to 2 hours.
+This method works well for groups up to 10 and typically takes 2 to 3 hours depending on the breadth and complexity of the work.

-## Managing the session
+## Getting the right people together

 When you invite stakeholders to the workshop, aim to get a good mix of senior decision makers with a broad understanding of context and outcomes, together